kdl-org/kdl/CODE_OF_CONDUCT.md

 Depending on the violation, the maintainers may decide that violations of this code of conduct that have happened outside of the scope of the community may deem an individual unwelcome, and take appropriate action to maintain the comfort and safety of its members.

-### Other Community Standards

-As a project on GitHub, this project is additionally covered by the [GitHub Community Guidelines](https://help.github.com/articles/github-community-guidelines/).

-Enforcement of those guidelines after violations overlapping with the above are the responsibility of the entities, and enforcement may happen in any or all of the services/communities.

 ## Contacting Maintainers

 - [Kat Marchán <coc@zkat.tech>](mailto:coc@zkat.tech)